Rock My Heart

-"Rock My Heart" is a song by Trinidadian-German musician Haddaway, released in March 1994 by Coconut Records as the fourth and final single from his debut album, The Album (1993).
+"Rock My Heart" is a song by Trinidadian-German musician Haddaway, released in March 1994, by Coconut Records, as the fourth and final single from his debut album, The Album (1993).
 It was written and produced by Dee Dee Halligan and Junior Torello.
 Like the previous single "I Miss You", the song was a hit in several countries, particularly in the UK, Germany, Finland, Switzerland, Ireland and Belgium, where it reached the top 10.
 "Rock My Heart" shot into the Eurochart Hot 100 at number 17 on 9 April 1994 and peaked at seven four weeks later.
-Its accompanying music video featured Haddaway in a desert-like setting, and received heavy rotation on European music television channels.
+Its accompanying music video, which was directed by Pete Cornish, features Haddaway in a desert-like setting, and received heavy rotation on European music television channels.